 Audit Ref.
-Hazard Status 6.20 Do automatically opening doors, that are located on the means of escape, fail safe, opening fully or disengaging, so that they can be opened by a single action, in the event of a fire alarm activation or a power failure?
-No Issue 6.21 Is the provision of ordinary lighting and emergency lighting within the premises, throughout the escape routes, and externally where this is required, suitable and sufficient covering all changes of level, exit doors, stairs, corridor junctions, directional signs, fire alarm call points, fire fighting equipment, lifts, windowless rooms in excess of 8m and rooms greater than 60m ?
-No Issue 6.22 Are the arrangements for smoke control and ventilation in the means of escape suitable and sufficient?
-No Issue 6.23 Where the premises can be accessed by persons who have significant mobility impairments, are there suitable and sufficient structural arrangements in place, and/or evacuation aides provided, to ensure that those persons are able to evacuate or can be evacuated in the event of an emergency?
+Audit Ref.
+Hazard 6.20 Do automatically opening doors, that are located on the means of escape, fail safe, opening fully or disengaging, so that they can be opened by a single action, in the event of a fire alarm activation or a power failure?
+6.21 Is the provision of ordinary lighting and emergency lighting within the premises, throughout the escape routes, and externally where this is required, suitable and sufficient covering all changes of level, exit doors, stairs, corridor junctions, directional signs, fire alarm call points, fire fighting equipment, lifts, windowless rooms in excess of 8m2 and rooms greater than 60m2?
+6.22 Are the arrangements for smoke control and ventilation in the means of escape suitable and sufficient?
+6.23 Where the premises can be accessed by persons who have significant mobility impairments, are there suitable and sufficient structural arrangements in place, and/or evacuation aides provided, to ensure that those persons are able to evacuate or can be evacuated in the event of an emergency?
 No Issue 6.24 Are dwellings within basements provided with their own means of escape direct to a place of safety?
-No Issue 6.25 Was the number of entrance doors to dwellings and/or demised areas that were inspected, sufficient to enable a suitable and sufficient appraisal of the general condition and suitability of the entrance doors in the building to be made?
-No Issue 6.26 Are there any other significant issues relating to the means of escape arrangements that were noted?
+No Issue 6.25 Was the number of entrance doors to dwellings and/or demised areas that were inspected, sufficient to enable a suitable and sufficient appraisal of the 6.26 Are there any other significant issues relating to the means of escape arrangements that were noted?
 No Issue 7 Passive Protection 7.1 Where required, are fire doors fitted with intumescent strips and cold smoke seals and are the seals in serviceable condition?
-No Issue 7.2 Are all fire doors that are not kept locked shut, closed fully into the door frame rebates, in a suitable time interval without slamming, from any angle of opening, under the control of a suitable automatic door closer?
+7.2 Are all fire doors that are not kept locked shut, closed fully into the door frame rebates, in a suitable time interval without slamming, from any angle of opening, under the control of a suitable automatic door closer?
 Medium 7.3 Are fire doors in a serviceable condition and confirmed as being compliant with current standards or do they appear to be compliant with earlier standards and acceptable as notional fire doors?
-Medium 7.4 Are all fire doors that separate risk rooms from escape routes and which do not close automatically under the control of a door closer, kept locked shut?
+No Issue 7.4 Are all fire doors that separate risk rooms from escape routes and which do not close automatically under the control of a door closer, kept locked shut?
 No Issue 7.5 Are all fire doors free of significant damage and unapproved fittings and/or fixtures?
-No Issue 7.6 Are double fire / smoke control doors with rebated leading edges controlled by a functioning door selector?
-No Issue 7.7 So far as can be determined within the scope of this assessment, do all elements of compartmentation in the premises appear to be intact, in sound condition, and free from unstopped penetrations?
-No Issue 7.8 Where installed in elements of compartmentation, including fire doors, are air transfer grills and / or balance dampers suitably protected by automatic dampers?
-No Issue
+No Issue 7.6 7.6 Are double fire / smoke control doors with rebated leading edges controlled by a functioning door selector?
+7.7 So far as can be determined within the scope of this assessment, do all elements of compartmentation in the premises appear to be intact, in sound condition, and free from unstopped penetrations?
+7.8 7.8 Where installed in elements of compartmentation, including fire doors, are air transfer grills and / or balance dampers suitably protected by automatic dampers?